 (i) Gamma rays

 (ii) X- rays

 (b) Microwaves are used for satellite communication

-(a) Gamma rays has a wavelength of 10-3 nm
+(a) Gamma rays have a wavelength of 10-3 nm

 (b) Gamma rays have large penetrating power

 (a) Name the wave.

 (a) An electromagnetic wave having wavelength 50is X – rays